joocer/data_expectations/README.md

 got like that, you are only interested _what_ the data looks like.

-> if data doesn't match, I'm not cross, I'm just disappointed.
+> if data doesn't match, I'm not angry, I'm just disappointed.